 James Yeager: If the crowd isn’t rowdy, keep your head down and push through.
 If it is rowdy, take the long way home.

-Jim Cobb: Don’t try to fight directly against the flow.
+Jim Cobb: For this type of riot survival, don’t try to fight directly against the flow.
 Move perpendicular as there will be less resistance.
 Keep moving until you reach safety.
 If not traveling alone, link arms with one another in a line and move across the crowd.

 Chance Sanders: Always try to move 90 degrees off the flow of aggressors.
 City blocks tend to funnel people.
 Side streets or alleys can offer a means of escape.